steverozen/hdpx/README.md

     details below).
     Robert's thesis is at
     https://www.repository.cam.ac.uk/bitstream/handle/1810/275454/Roberts-2018-PhD.pdf.

-If you want to use this package for mutational signature discovery, you probably want to start with https://github.com/steverozen/mSigHdp, which calls this package.

 Subsequent changes by Rozen and Liu are confined to the R code.
     These include